The 20 Best Hyperkalemic Periodic Paralysis Doctors Near Me in Philadelphia, PA

 Accepting New Patients

-Paul Mcintosh is a Neurologist in Philadelphia, Pennsylvania.
+Paul Mcintosh is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Mcintosh is rated as an Experienced provider by MediFind in the treatment of Hyperkalemic Periodic Paralysis.
-His top areas of expertise are Pompe Disease, Foot Drop, Peripheral Neuropathy, and Facioscapulohumeral Muscular Dystrophy (FSHD).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Pompe Disease, Foot Drop, Peripheral Neuropathy, and Facioscapulohumeral Muscular Dystrophy (FSHD).
+Dr. Mcintosh is board certified in Neuromuscular Medicine, 2022 and Neurology, 2021.
 Dr. Mcintosh is currently accepting new patients.

 Experienced in Hyperkalemic Periodic Paralysis